quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~
 {: #group-id-def title="GroupID definition"}

-JSON serialization example for events grouped by four tuples
+JSON serialization example for events grouped either by QUIC Connection IDs, or
-and QUIC connection IDs:
+according to an endpoint-specific Quality of Service (QoS) logic that includes
+the service level:

 ~~~~~~~~
 "events": [